 Together with Fred C. Bohm, a fellow PLU alum and good friend from graduate school at WSU, I co-authored Norse to the Palouse: Sagas of the Selbu Norwegians.
 Published in 1990, it is the history of the small Norwegian settlement near La Crosse, Washington, where both my maternal and paternal grandparents settled when they immigrated from Norway.

-In 2000, I accepted a position to teach in Department of History at Luther College, in Decorah, Iowa.
+In 2000, I accepted a position to teach in the Department of History at Luther College, in Decorah, Iowa.
 I remained there until I retired in 2013.
 My course offerings at Luther included classes covering European history from the Roman Empire to modern Europe, as well as Scandinavian Immigration History.

 Because of Luther's strong Norwegian heritage (it is the oldest Norwegian Lutheran college in the United States), its archival holdings offered me abundant sources for academic research in the field of Scandinavian immigration.
 I had articles in Norwegian-American Studies (published by the Norwegian American Historical Association--NAHA) and Norwegian-American Essays (published by NAHA-Norge--the Norwegian branch of NAHA), as well as numerous book reviews in Scandinavian Studies and several regional historical journals.

 I also published two books featuring collections in the Luther College Archives.
 The first was Linka's Diary: A Norwegian Immigrant Story in Word and Sketches.
 It is a new translation of the diary of Linka Preus, an early Norwegian immigrant to Wisconsin.
 Her husband, Hermann, was one of the founders of the Norwegian Lutheran Synod.
 I was assisted in the translation by Eva-Kristin Urestad Pedersen, who was a student from Norway attending Luther College at the time.
 In addition to the diary itself, this new translation of the diary also includes Linka's sketches, which document many key elements of her life in America.
-The sketches were edited and annotated by Gracia Grindal, Professor Emerita at Luther Seminar.
+The sketches were edited and annotated by Gracia Grindal, Professor Emerita at Luther Seminary.

 The Archives also house a unique collection of letters, written by men and women from Luther College who were serving in various branches of the United States military during World War II.
 I edited those for publication in a two-volume collection, Luther College Goes to War.